sourcecred/operations/overview.md

 ## Current Status

-SourceCred is currently in a early beta stage, with much of the core infrastructure in place, and a functioning prototype.
+SourceCred is currently in an early beta stage, with much of the core infrastructure in place, and a functioning prototype.
 Anecdotally, SourceCred seems to do a good job of assigning cred to the major contributors of GitHub projects; we've shown contributors' cred totals to the maintainers of several projects, and the feedback has been quite positive.
 However, SourceCred doesn't yet do a great job of assigning cred to individual pull requests, issues, or commits.
-There isn't yet much data distinguishing pulls or commits from each other, so whichever ones get more discussion often to have the highest scores.
+There isn't yet much data distinguishing pulls or commits from each other, so whichever ones get more discussion often get the highest scores.

 The next big frontier for improving cred quality is adding source-code analysis.
 We'll do this by adding files and functions into the contribution